 Q: What are general best practices for consumers in the face of economic downturn when it comes to credit standing?

-Follow these best practices to help minimize the impact of Coronavirus on your credit standing:
+A: Follow these best practices to help keep yourself in good credit standing:

 - Ask for help.
 If you are unable to make even the minimum payment, contact your lenders and creditors and see if any assistance is available.